 Effect of chiral solution precursors in the epitaxial electrodeposition of metal oxides

 "Electrodeposition is a solution-based method for application of conductive thin films of metals and metal oxides onto conductive substrates.
 Through altering the choice of solution precursors, the formed deposits can be created with radically different properties.
-Here, the effects of the chiral species of tartrate are assessed during the deposition of epitaxial Bi₂O₃ on Au(100), and Au(111) and CuO on Ni(110) and Ni(111) by changing between enantiomerically pure tartrate and racemic tartrate"--Abstract, leaf iv.
+Here, the effects of the chiral species of tartrate are assessed during the deposition of epitaxial Bi₂O₃ on Au(100), and Au(111) and CuO on Ni(110) and Ni(111) by changing between enantiomerically pure tartrate and racemic tartrate"--Abstract, page iv.

 M.S. in Chemistry